 Dr. Shapira has a BSc from the Department of Biology at Oranim and an MSc from the Department of Evolutionary and Environmental Biology at the University of Haifa, where he studied the effects of agricultural development on gerbil behavior in the southern Arava Valley.
 He has a PhD from Massey University in New Zealand, where he studied potential relationships between behavior and control on invasive rodents.
 Over the years he has participated in many environmental research projects including monitoring projects.
 He lives at Ein Hashofet, with his partner Dana and is father to Omer and Alma.

 she has a vast experience in logistice procsses, system assimulations and human resourese.
-She is in charge of all of the organizational logistics.
+She is in charge of all of the organizational logistics, acquisitions and procedures.
 She is married to Ofer and lives in Netanya.